By Robyn Wolcott

 - Catch a flick.
 Check out a first-run independent art film or upscale foreign or domestic film at the vintage-feeling Madison Art Cinema that has been a part of Madison since 1912 but was renovated and reopened under new ownership in 1999.

 - Bend & Stretch.
-Get out all the kinks at Life Full Yoga or True Bikram Yoga, which offer a variety of morning and evening yoga classes to fit your schedule.
+Get out all the kinks at Life Full Yoga or Rise Therapy and Wellness, which offer a variety of morning and evening yoga classes to fit your schedule.

 Finally, after this incredibly relaxing day, it’s probably time for more food or a nice beverage.
 Hit the restaurant list again, or try one of our local spirit shops for a bottle of your favorite drink or a tasting.
 There are few things that I find more relaxing than a nice glass of red wine, but a tasting may be even better.
 There is a certain sense of gratification when I take the time to do a tasting and find a new favorite.
 Check their website links for scheduled tastings.